-I am a Lecturer in Linguistics at Columbia University.
+I am a Lecturer and the Director of Undergraduate Studies in Linguistics at Columbia University.

 I teach courses in linguistic theory and analysis, including phonology, syntax, language change, and field methods.

 My work focuses on cross-linguistic variation in semantics and pragmatics; some recent publications and projects are below.